MIbnEKhalid/mbktechstudio/README.md

 - **Domain**: `mbktechstudio.com` / `mibnekhalid.github.io`
 - **Deployment**: This branch is used for deploying a maintenance page on `mbktechstudio.com` when the main site is under maintenance.
 The Maintenance branch serves as a temporary replacement for the main site during maintenance periods.

+**Note:** `mibnekhalid.github.io`, `privacy-mbktechstudio.netlify.app`, and `docs-mbktechstudio.netlify.app` are original domains.
+The *.mbktechstudio.com domains are custom domains with CNAME records redirecting to the original domains.

 Website Source Code
 https://github.com/MIbnEKhalid/MIbnEKhalid.github.io/ or https://github.com/MIbnEKhalid/mbktech.studios/